Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: Proofs

 Next, we look at the rate of convergence.
-To proceed, we first establish the convexity properties of the function $\Phi$.
-Under \Cref{ass:strong-convexity} and \Cref{ass:L-smooth}, $\phi_{y_m}$ is $\mu$-strongly convex and $L$-smooth in both arguments for all $m \in \{1,\ldots,M\}$.
-By arguments analogous to those in \citet[Lemmas~A.4--A.5]{oliva2024}, it follows that $\Phi$ is $MN\mu$-strongly convex and $MNL$-smooth in both arguments.
-This means that an exponential convergence rate will hold by using well-known convergence results of Langevin diffusions.
+Since $\Phi$ is $MN\mu$-strongly convex and $MNL$-smooth in both arguments, an exponential convergence rate will hold by using well-known convergence results of Langevin diffusions.
 Let $\nu_k = \mathcal{L}(\theta_k, Z_k^{1:M, 1:N})$ be the law of the system in \eqref{app:eq:ipla-scaled-1}--\eqref{app:eq:ipla-scaled-2}.
 Given that, the target $\pi$ is $\bar{\mu} = MN\mu$-strongly log-concave and $\bar{L} = M N L$ log-smooth, the discretisation of this system with $\bar{h} = h /MN$ satisfies \citep[Theorem~1]{dalalyan2019user}

 where $0 < \bar{h} \leq 2 / (\bar{\mu} + \bar{L})$.
 Plugging $\bar{h} = h / MN$, $\bar{\mu} = MN \mu$, and $\bar{L} = MNL$ to the above bound, we get